-Join Scott Hirsch for an in-depth discussion in this video Adding EQ to the mix, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Adding EQ to the mix, part of Learning Pro Tools.

 - Mixing has a lot to do with the levels of your tracks, and the panning of those tracks, but there's a lot more to it than that.
 Equalization can help enhance or remove frequencies in your tracks, to help them fit together in the mix.
 In this movie, we'll explore the real time EQ plug-ins that ship with Pro Tools 12, and we'll use them to enhance our mix.
 Here we're gonna touch on the multi-band EQ that ships free with Pro Tools, called EQ3.
 But, you should know there is a whole range of EQ plugins out there on the market.